Greater London Authority: Purpose

 The GLA is responsible for the strategic administration of the 1579 km2 of Greater London.
 It shares local government powers with the councils of 32 London boroughs and the City of London Corporation.
 It was created to improve the co-ordination between the local authorities in Greater London, while the Mayor of London's role is to provide a single representative for the capital.
 The Mayor proposes policy and the GLA's budget, and makes appointments to the capital's strategic executive such as Transport for London.

+The statutory core purposes of the GLA are: economic development and wealth creation; promoting social development; and the improvement of the environment.

-The London Assembly serves as a watchdog for the city and holds the mayor accountable.
+The London Assembly scrutinises the mayor.
 The assembly must also accept or amend the mayor's budget on an annual basis.

 The GLA is based at City Hall in the London Borough of Newham, situated next to the redeveloped Royal Victoria Dock in Canning Town.
 The GLA moved to this building from the previous City Hall, in Southwark, in January 2022.